"He was both your leader and your lover."

 Enter your email address to receive notifications for author Christine Olivas

-You have been added to the notification list for author Christine Olivas
+Confirmation link sent to your email to add you to notification list for author Christine Olivas